DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-03-sampling-claims-in-support.md

 #### Schools filter

-The schools’ filter only shows schools that have submitted claims.
+The schools’ filter shows all onboarded schools.

 If there are more than 15 schools, we create a scrollable region and use JavaScript to add a search box.
 Typing in the search box updates the list below with schools matching the search term.
 If there are no matches, the list is empty.